top of page

 • CFPB, SEC, DOJ, state AGs, and banking regulators are increasingly naming executives personally in investigations.

-• D&O coverage ensures legal defense and indemnification when indemnity from the company is unavailable or restricted.
+• D&O coverage ensures legal defense and indemnification when indemnity from the company is unavailable.

 • Side A protection is critical in bankruptcy, board disputes, or if indemnification is withheld.